Pylons/pyramid/docs/narr/urlmapping.rst

 For example, URL-dispatch based systems don't deal very well with URLs that represent arbitrary-depth hierarchies.

-Graph :term:`traversal` works well for these types of "ambiguous" URLs and for URLs that represent arbitrary-depth hierarchies.
+:term:`traversal` works well for these types of "ambiguous" URLs and for URLs that represent arbitrary-depth hierarchies.
 When traversal is used, each URL segment represents a single traversal step through an edge of a graph.
 So a URL like ``http://example.com/a/b/c`` can be thought of as a graph traversal on the ``example.com`` site through the edges ``a``, ``b``, and ``c``.

 If you're willing to treat your application models as a graph that can be traversed, it also becomes easy to provide "row-level security" (in